gold-developer/nippols/README.md

-# NIPPOLS
+# Open NIPPO

 NIPPOLS - NIPPO Less Stress

-NIPPOLS aims to be the only management tool your team needs by bringing the things you need in one place: tasks, communication, files, notes, calendar and more
+NIPPOLS aims to be a very handy tool your team and project by bringing the things you need in one place: tasks, communication, files, notes, calendar and more

 This project was built using the following technologies: